MoonPoet/xaprb-src/content/blog/2008/08/12/maatkit-version-2152-released.md

    * CHANGE MASTER TO in 00_master_data.sql used the I/O thread position.
    * Added features to permit resuming of dumps.
    * --age without --sets did the opposite of what it should (isssue 7)
-   * --stopslave died after complaining the slave was not running.
+   * --stopslave died after complaining the replica was not running.

 Changelog for mk-parallel-restore: